jdah/minecraft-weekend/README.md

 `$ make`

-to comepile this game just  run requirements.sh to install the requirements and comepile this script only work for debian and ubuntu base distro
+to comepile this game just  run requirements.sh to install the requirements and comepile this game, this script only work for debian and ubuntu base distro.

 ` $ cd minecraft-weekend`

-` $ chmod +x requirements.sh`
+` $ chmod +x requirements.sh `

 ` $ sudo ./requirements.sh `

 The following static libraries under `lib/` must be built before the main project can be built: